 Toronto - Kingston - Ottawa - Montreal (619 km)

-We will depart from Toronto in the morning for Kingston is our first attraction.
-We will visit the Kingston City Hall, the Royal Military College, and the famous Queen's University.
-After lunch, we will arrive and take a city tour in the capital city of Ottawa, , where our day will be spent seeing the city's sights.
-We will stop at Parliament Hill to takes photos and visit the Canadian Museum of Civilization.
-After that, we will take an exclusive arrangement to take the Ottawa [Capital] Cruise.
+We will depart from Toronto in the morning for Kingston.
+Upon arrival guests would visit the Kingston City Hall, the Royal Military College, and the famous Queen's University.
+After lunch, we will arrive and take a city tour in the capital city of Ottawa, where our day will be spent seeing the city's sights.
+First stop at Parliament Hill to takes photos and visit the Canadian Museum of Civilization, followed by taking an exclusive arrangement to take the Ottawa [Capital] Cruise.
 Then, we will visit Sussex Drive where a number of embassies are located as well as the Canadian Prime Minister's home and Rideau Hall.
-We will head to Montreal, QC for the night.
+At last head to Montreal, QC for the night.

 Note: If the cruise is closed due to unforeseen circumstances, we will visit the Canadian War Museum instead.